-Savers now have a much wider range of options when it comes to pension planning and framing a retirement strategy.
+Savers now have a wide range of options when it comes to pension planning and framing a retirement strategy.

-One of these is a SIPP, Self-invested Personal Pension.
-This is a pension whereby you pay in money and benefit from tax reliefs and you can then decide where you invest from a wide choice of investments.
+One of these is a Self-Invested Personal Pension (SIPP).
+This is a pension whereby you pay in money and benefit from tax reliefs, and you can then decide where you invest from a wide choice of investments.

-Your age doesn’t matter, you’re free to transfer your pensions to a SIPP and you can start a SIPP alongside any other pensions you already have, within the overall contribution allowances.
+Your age doesn’t matter, you’re free to transfer your pensions to a SIPP whenever you want to, and you can start a SIPP alongside any other pensions you already have, within the overall contribution allowances.

-In choosing investments for your SIPP, as with any other portfolio, it’s important to follow the principle of diversification.
-This simply means putting together a balanced spread of investments, not betting your shirt on one asset class and not putting all your nest eggs in one basket.
-You should avoid putting too much money into one industry, or sector, or geographical region, because, if they perform poorly, so will the value of your whole portfolio.
+In choosing investments for your SIPP - as with any other portfolio - it’s important to follow the principle of diversification.
+This simply means putting together a balanced spread of investments, not betting your shirt on one asset class and not putting all your eggs in one basket.
+You should avoid putting too much money into one industry, sector or geographical region, because if they perform poorly, so will the value of your whole portfolio.

 On the other hand, in a carefully chosen and balanced range of investments, your exposure to one type of asset will be limited.
 Also, falls in the value of one, can be compensated by rises in another.
-Traditionally the diversified investment fund approach has been to go for a 60:40 split between the two major asset classes of bonds and equities.
+Traditionally, the diversified investment fund approach has been to go for a 60:40 split between the two major asset classes - bonds and equities.

-Another important asset class, which should form a part of any well balanced and diversified portfolio is property.
+Another important asset class - which should form a part of any well balanced and diversified portfolio - is property.
 Property has traditionally been regarded as a relatively safe investment and, particularly in the UK, has performed well in recent decades.
-The rate of pace has varied, with peaks and troughs, but the overall the trend has been upwards.
-The average UK house price in 1969 was £4,640 and by 2007 this had risen to £223,405.
+The rate of pace has varied, with peaks and troughs, but the overall trend has been upwards.
+The average UK house price in 1969 was £4,640, by 2007 this had risen to £223,405.
 It’s estimated that 300,000 new homes are required to be built every year, but only 178,000 were completed in 2016/17.
 With rising demand and limited supply, prices are likely to continue to rise.

-As a result, developers and independent builders are increasingly raising finance through the issue of property bonds, often on online platforms These property bonds are debt instruments, meaning that the investor lends their money to the issuer, which commits to repay the amount loaned – the face value of the bond – when it matures, typically after between two and five years.
+As a result, developers and independent builders are increasingly raising finance through the issue of property bonds, often on online platforms.
+These property bonds are debt instruments, meaning that the investor lends their money to the issuer, who commits to repaying the amount loaned – the face value of the bond – when it matures, typically after between two and five years.

 Another thing to consider before making your SIPP investment is the relationship between risk and return and your own personal attitude to risk.

-Of course, everybody wants to make a return on their investment, but, generally, the better the potential rate of return that an investment offers, the higher the risk is likely to be.
-Putting money in a bank deposit account will only earn low rates of interest, but your money is safe.
-On the other hand, by putting your money into a start-up technology company, you have the opportunity of rich returns, but also the significant chance of losing some of your investment.
+Everybody wants to make a return on their investment, but generally, the better the potential rate of return an investment offers, the higher the risk is likely to be.
+For example, putting your money in a bank deposit account will only earn low rates of interest, but the money is safe.
+On the other hand, by investing your money into a start-up technology company, you have the opportunity of rich returns, but also the significant chance of losing some of your investment.

-Different people have different attitudes to risk when it comes to investment, reflecting their different circumstances, ages and personalities.
+Different people have different attitudes to risk when it comes to investment - this depends on their circumstances, age and personality.
 If you have money you can afford to lose, you might be more inclined to venture it in a high risk investment.
 Somebody who is close to retirement will probably take a cautious attitude to defend the value of their savings, whereas a younger person, with time to make up for mistakes, might be more adventurous.
-People’s different risk profiles should lead them to take different investment strategies and will be an important factor in deciding the best investment for their SIPP.
+People’s different risk profiles should lead them to take different investment strategies, and these will be an important factor in deciding the best investment for their SIPP.